cal-itp/data-infra/docs/warehouse/07_tutorial.md

 ### metabase
-### Example 2.
-Number of Stops for a Given Agency Over Time
+### 2. Number of Stops for a Given Agency Over Time

 ### SQL